-Scleroderma (systemic sclerosis [SSc]) is a rare progressive autoimmune disorder characterized by skin fibrosis, systemic inflammation, and varying degrees of vasculopathy that manifest as Raynaud’s phenomenon and, often, painful digital ulcers.
-Risks of pulmonary arterial hypertension (PAH), interstitial lung disease (ILD), and renal crisis are higher in SSc patients than in the general population and underlie a high mortality rate.
-A complex array of treatments may be used in the management of SSC; systemic immunosuppressants are prescribed to treat ILD and skin fibrosis, while other symptoms (e.g., PAH, vasculopathy, renal crisis) are treated with varying combinations of calcium channel blockers, endothelin receptor antagonists, PDE-5 inhibitors, prostacyclin analogues, ACE inhibitors, and off-label biologics.
-This content provides context for emerging players seeking to capitalize on the unmet needs in this underserved arena.
+Scleroderma (systemic sclerosis [SSc]) is a rare progressive autoimmune disorder characterized by skin fibrosis, systemic inflammation, and vasculopathy that can manifest as Raynaud’s phenomenon and painful digital ulcers.
+SSc-related pulmonary arterial hypertension (PAH), interstitial lung disease (ILD), and renal crisis underlie a high mortality rate.
+This report covers the complex array of treatments used to treat the disease; ILD and skin fibrosis are targeted with systemic immunosuppressants, while other symptoms (e.g., PAH, vasculopathy, renal crisis) are treated with varying combinations of calcium channel blockers, endothelin receptor antagonists, PDE-5 inhibitors, prostacyclin analogues, ACE inhibitors, and off-label biologics.
+We provide needed context for emerging players seeking to capitalize on the unmet needs in this underserved population.

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.

 Key companies: Boehringer Ingelheim, Roche, GlaxoSmithKline, Bayer HealthCare, AbbVie